Imdabossou/LDAP2SynologyContacts/readme.md

 ## Explanation
 Problem - No solution for an iOS integrated shared syncronized global address list on an iPhone seems to exist / work.
+-THIS MAY BE SOLVED NOW.
+With introduction of Apple Business Manager MDM, a contact directory is listed as a feature.
+I have yet to try it, but it sounds like it solves this issue.

 Solution - Read contacts from LDAP, turn these into CardDAV .vcf contact files, upload them to CardDAV server, sync iPhone to CardDAV server.